jsjoeio/joeprevite.com/content/2020-08-01-book-review-how-to-be-antiracist/index.md

 > Why is Ebonics broken English but English is not broken German?
 > —Kendi 83

-I think this is a fantastic counterpoint to make if someone debates you and says, "Ebonic is broken English."
+I think this is a fantastic counterpoint to make if someone debates you and says, "Ebonics is broken English."
 I don't think I know enough about Ebonics to fully defend it, but I think this is the start of the exploration for me.

 > The idea that Black languages outside Africa are broken is as culturally racist as the ideas that languages inside Europe are fixed.
 > —Kendi 83